 In manufacturing today, no economical technologies exist that allow components to be creating in small and large volumes with the same equipment at an economical price.
 Generally, the part quantity, size and geometry dictate what type of technologies are required to make a part.
-Most technologies focus on creating either small (machining, additive manufacturing) or large (injection molding) volumes of components.
+Most technologies focus on creating either small (machining, laser cutting, additive manufacturing) or large (injection molding, thermoforming, etc) volumes of components.
 This requirement forces manufacturers to purchase and operate a large variety of industrial equipment.
 Additionally, conventional additive manufacturing systems are well known to have low throughput speeds when compared to mass manufacturing technologies and struggle to meet quality assurance guidelines.
 This has restricted its use to prototyping and low volume production runs.

 By using conventional methods, the time and cost to bring a product to market is highly based on the turn-around time between product iterations and the time it takes to manufacture prototypes.
-This also limits the number of iterations possible within a cost and time deadline.
+This also limits the number of iterations possible within a specified budget and schedule.
 By using our technology, innovation costs can be decreased due to the rapid creation and iteration times for prototypes.
 This leads to a vastly decreased time to market but also while providing a higher quality end part, due to additional improvements through the iteration process.
 Additionally, by using the same process and material in prototypes and production, some qualification processes can be eliminated, further reducing the cost and time to market.

-Machining is also capable of creating components with high surface detail and strength, but machining can only create one component at a time and produces lots of waste as components are subtractively manufactured from larger pieces of material.
+Machining is also capable of creating components with high surface detail and strength, but machining can only create one component at a time and produces lots of waste as components are subtractively manufactured from larger chunks of material.
 Machining is only economical to produce one-off or low volumes of components due to its relatively slow fabrication speeds.
 Both machining and molding are limited in the geometries they can create and become more expensive and time consuming as the complexity of the part to be made increases.
 When using additive manufacturing, there is no large initial investment, increased component complexity doesn’t increase production time or cost and isn’t considered a wasteful process.